-Domestic Partner: The State of Rhode Island extends health benefits to same-sex and opposite-sex domestic partners of eligible employees.
-To qualify for coverage, employees must meet the requirements and provide the verification information listed on the Domestic Partner Affidavit.
-The Domestic Partner Affidavit and the Domestic Partner Dependent Declaration Form must be completed, signed, notarized, and returned to the Agency Personnel Office as well as the Health Insurance Enrollment Form.
+The State of Rhode Island extends health benefits to domestic partners of eligible employees.
+To qualify for coverage, employees must meet the requirements and provide the verification information listed on the Domestic Partnership Affidavit.
+The Domestic Partnership Affidavit and the Domestic Partner Dependent Declaration Form must be completed, signed, notarized, and returned to the Agency Personnel Office as well as the Health Coverage Enrollment/Status Change Form.
 You must notify the Office of Employee Benefits if the dependency status of your domestic partner changes.

 Under federal law, the fair market value of the state’s contribution for health insurance coverage for a civil union spouse/domestic partner is considered imputed income to the employee, and must be reported as taxable income on the employee’s bi-weekly paycheck unless he/she qualifies as a dependent of the employee under the IRS regulations for health plans.
 It is the employee’s responsibility to consult with the appropriate tax advisors to determine whether or not a civil union spouse/domestic partner qualifies as a dependent under the IRS regulations, and to determine the resulting tax implications.
 Employees are required to submit the Dependent Declaration form (see above).
 An example of imputed income calculations is available here.